You’ll never forget

 To get to Budapest there are low cost flights EVERY DAY with:

 Check prices on the companies’ websites, or with comparison websites like:

-- Transport in our comfortable Unibus from Madrid to all the mentioned cities
+- Transport in our comfortable Unibus to cities mentioned in the programme

 - 11 days and 10 nights in the best hostels or hotels in Europe:

 - 1 night in Budapest

 - 2 Nights in Vienna

 - 2 nights in Berlin

 - 2 nights in Krakow